 Specifically, to the white men who have spent the last week freaking out about the fact that Obama won a second term without the majority of white men voting for him.

 1. First off, relax.
 A rainbow coalition of gays, women and minorities is not coming to your door to take your guns or your freedom.
-As difficult as it may be to believe, when anyone else votes, they're usually actually not ever thinking about how their vote is going to have an impact on you, the white man.
+As difficult as it may be to believe, when anyone else votes, they’re usually actually not ever thinking about how their vote is going to have an impact on you, the white man.
+Consequently, in the aftermath of the election, they’re generally still not thinking about you.
+You’re just not that interesting or important to them.

 Mitt Romney is arrogant enough to believe private enterprise could provide disaster relief better than the federal government.
 Fortunately, New York’s Attorney General knows better.